-Remember, if you have a concern, report it to the DSL.
+Remember, if you have a concern, report it.

-What is child abuse?
+Annex 11 - What is child abuse?

 The following definitions are taken from Working Together to Safeguard Children HM Government (2018).
-In addition to these definitions, it should be understood that children can also be abused by being sexually exploited, honour based violence, forced marriage or female genital mutilation.
-To support the local context, all staff have access to the Hampshire safeguarding children partnership (HSCP) threshold chart.
+In addition to these definitions, it should be understood that children can also be abused by being sexually exploited, through honour-based violence, forced marriage or female genital mutilation.
+To support the local context, all staff have access to the Hampshire Safeguarding Children Partnership (HSCP) threshold chart.